harish876/Tutorial-Codebase-Knowledge/docs/incubator-resilientdb/02_network_communication__replicacommunicator___servicenetwork_.md

+---
+layout: default
+title: "Network Communication (ReplicaCommunicator / ServiceNetwork)"
+parent: "incubator-resilientdb"
+nav_order: 2
+---

 # Chapter 2: Network Communication (ReplicaCommunicator / ServiceNetwork)

 In [Chapter 1: Client Interaction](01_client_interaction__kvclient___utxoclient___contractclient___transactionconstructor_.md), we learned how you, as a user or application, can talk to ResilientDB using special "Client" tools.
 You package your request (like storing data) and send it off using something like `KVClient`.

-But where does that request *go*?
-And how do the different computers (replicas) that make up the ResilientDB network talk to *each other* to process your request and agree on the result?
+But where does that request _go_?
+And how do the different computers (replicas) that make up the ResilientDB network talk to _each other_ to process your request and agree on the result?

 Welcome to Chapter 2!
 Here, we'll explore the **Network Communication** layer.
 This is the backbone that allows all the different parts of ResilientDB to connect and exchange messages.

 Think of it like the **postal service and telephone network** combined for ResilientDB:

-*   **Postal Service:** It needs to reliably send letters (messages like transaction proposals or votes) to the correct addresses (other replicas).
+- **Postal Service:** It needs to reliably send letters (messages like transaction proposals or votes) to the correct addresses (other replicas).
-*   **Telephone Network:** It needs a way to receive incoming calls (client requests or messages from other replicas) so the system can answer them.
+- **Telephone Network:** It needs a way to receive incoming calls (client requests or messages from other replicas) so the system can answer them.

 This chapter focuses on two key components:

-1.  `ReplicaCommunicator`: Handles sending messages *between* the ResilientDB replicas.
+1.  `ReplicaCommunicator`: Handles sending messages _between_ the ResilientDB replicas.
 (The Postal Service)
-2.  `ServiceNetwork`: Handles listening for and receiving *incoming* messages, both from clients and other replicas.
+2.  `ServiceNetwork`: Handles listening for and receiving _incoming_ messages, both from clients and other replicas.
 (The Telephone Network Operator)

 ## Why is Network Communication Important?

-ResilientDB is a *distributed* system.
+ResilientDB is a _distributed_ system.
 This means it doesn't run on just one computer.
 Instead, a team of computers (replicas) work together.
-To work together, they *must* communicate constantly over the network.
+To work together, they _must_ communicate constantly over the network.

 Imagine you and your friends are trying to decide on a movie to watch tonight.

-*   You send a message proposing "Let's watch SciFi Movie X!" (like a client sending a transaction).
+- You send a message proposing "Let's watch SciFi Movie X!" (like a client sending a transaction).
-*   Your friends need to receive this message.
+- Your friends need to receive this message.
-*   They discuss amongst themselves, sending messages back and forth like "I vote yes for SciFi Movie X!" or "How about Comedy Movie Y?" (like replicas exchanging votes for consensus).
+- They discuss amongst themselves, sending messages back and forth like "I vote yes for SciFi Movie X!" or "How about Comedy Movie Y?" (like replicas exchanging votes for consensus).
-*   Eventually, enough friends agree, and someone sends a final message: "Okay, SciFi Movie X it is!" (like a replica sending a response back to the client).
+- Eventually, enough friends agree, and someone sends a final message: "Okay, SciFi Movie X it is!" (like a replica sending a response back to the client).

 Without a reliable way to send and receive these messages, the group could never agree!
 ResilientDB needs its own robust communication system for the replicas to coordinate.

 ## Sending Messages Between Replicas: `ReplicaCommunicator`

-The `ReplicaCommunicator` is responsible for sending messages *from* one replica *to* other replicas in the network.
+The `ReplicaCommunicator` is responsible for sending messages _from_ one replica _to_ other replicas in the network.
 It's like the postal service handling outgoing mail.

 **Key Jobs:**

 1.  **Knowing Addresses:** It knows the network addresses (IP and port) of all the other replicas it needs to talk to, based on the system configuration ([ResilientDB Configuration (ResDBConfig)](08_resilientdb_configuration__resdbconfig_.md)).
 2.  **Sending Methods:** It provides ways to send messages:
-    *   **Broadcast:** Send the same message to *all* other replicas (like sending a party invitation to everyone).
+    - **Broadcast:** Send the same message to _all_ other replicas (like sending a party invitation to everyone).
-    *   **Targeted Send:** Send a message to one *specific* replica (like sending a private note).
+    - **Targeted Send:** Send a message to one _specific_ replica (like sending a private note).
 3.  **Reliability (Under the Hood):** It often uses lower-level tools (like `NetChannel` or `AsyncReplicaClient`) to handle the actual network sending, potentially retrying if a message fails to send initially.
 4.  **Batching (Optional):** For efficiency, it might collect several small messages going to the same destination and send them together in one larger "package" (`BatchQueue`).